-Best Computer Speakers of 2020
+Best Computer Speakers

 In our opinion, the Bose Companion 2 Series III Multimedia strikes a near perfect balance of the things many people are looking for in a pair of computer speakers.
 First off, they sound fantastic, pumping out Bose's signature warm and rotund bass while remaining controlled and well-defined, and providing impressive clarity and separation through all the sound registers.
 They are also decently compact.
 Standing at 7.5 inches tall and 3 inches wide they fit below most elevated monitors on a desktop and don't look ungainly when placed on either side of a laptop.
 Finally, while not cheap, they are not overly expensive either, representing a fairly innocuous price range for those seeking premium sound quality.